nhejazi/ezPkgs/jupyter.md

 # Jupyter kernels for scientific computing

-> Set up Jupyter kernels for some languages common in statistics and data
+> Set up Jupyter kernels for languages common in statistics and data science
-> science (i.e., R, Julia, Python 3, Python 2, Torch)
+> (e.g., R, Julia, Python 3, Python 2)

 ## Using the Jupyter notebook with multiple kernels
 - After installation, all of the desired kernels can be accessed from the